mar-naseer/aws-sagemaker-projects/README.md

  ✅ SageMaker Studio, AutoML & Debugging Tools.

 Each project pushed me to connect what I had studied in my B.E.
-CSE (AIML) with AWS Cloud technologies (EC2, S3, Marketplace, Studio) — moving from just “theory” to scalable, deployable solutions.
+CSE (AIML) with AWS Cloud technologies (EC2, S3, Marketplace, AWS Studio) — moving from just “theory” to scalable, deployable solutions.
 📂 Next Steps
  In the coming weeks, I’ll be sharing one of many project’s deployment on my GitHub repo's  along with the learning journey, challenges, and takeaways from each case study.
 This way, anyone following along can see not just the certificate, but the actual implementation & results behind it. 🚀